 Before completing this form, carefully read the entire form, including the instructions and other information in

-Sections 4, 5, 6, and 7.
+Sections 5, 6, and 7.
+If you are requesting only the Military Service Deferment, a representative may complete and sign this form on your behalf if you are unable to do so.
+You, not a representative, must complete and sign this form if you are requesting the Post-Active Duty Student Deferment or both deferments.

-Note: If you are a member of the National Guard (including a member in retired status) during a time when a governor activated National Guard personnel for active state duty for a period of more than 30 consecutive days and qualified for a Post-Active Duty Student Deferment, but not the Military Service Deferment, you may request forbearance for your period of active duty service.
+Note: If you are a member of the National Guard (including a member in retired status) during a time when a governor activated National Guard personnel for active state duty for a period of more than 30 consecutive days and qualify for a Post-Active Duty Student Deferment, but not the Military Service Deferment, you may request forbearance through your loan holder for your period of active duty service.

 Military Service Deferment.
 I request that my loan holder defer repayment of my eligible loan(s) beginning on the date I began performing the military service that qualifies me for the deferment and ending 180 days following completion of my qualifying military service.